The Apple Card provides rewards boosts for Apple purchases, insightful app, and no fees whatsoever, making it an

-The Apple Card is a new cash-back store credit card from Apple launching this summer that offers bonus rewards on Apple Store and Apple Pay purchases.
+The Apple Card is a new cash-back store credit card from Apple that has no fees and generous rewards structure for Apple devotees.

 What makes this card unique is that, if you’re approved for the card, Apple gives you a digital version of the card you can use within hours of being approved rather than having to wait days or weeks for the physical card to arrive.